stackbit-projects/siva-gabbi-0e3c6/content/pages/posts/curse-of-an-early-adopter-apple-mac-m1.md

 I upgraded my laptop to the new Apple M1 a year after it was released, thinking wishfully that the software compatibility side of things would have died down by now.
 Little did I know what I was up against.

 After I installed macOS, I set out to do the usual stuff, installing Python, anaconda, virtual environments and the whole shebang.
-It seemed to be on the face of it, even though installing a few packages was an issue, it wasnt something that couldnt solved past a few google searches.
+It seemed to e on the face of it, even though installing a few packages was an issue, it wasnt something that couldnt solved past a few google searches.

  So I install jupyter notebook and with a lot of pain, install tensorflow and write the first line of code: